 and leaning for a moment on his shovel

 Living Tea seeks out farms or wild tea gardens that have a healthy, reverent relationship to all aspects of tea production.
 The following are qualities of a Living Tea: seed propagation instead of trees from grafted clippings with shallow roots, plenty of room for the trees to grow instead of tight rows like you see on tea plantations, biodiverse growing regions instead of clear-cut mountainsides or valleys, growing practices that avoid all chemicals including pesticides, chemical weed-killers and fertilizers, no irrigation, and living wages for all employees.

-We recommend brewing Ancestor and Understory with water between 200 and 212 D Fahrenheit, which is just shy of a rolling, “turbulent” boil.
-Nympheas and Swallow’s Nest are ideal between 190 and 200 D Fahrenheit or “string of pearl bubbles,” which allows the sweetness of the tea to be balanced with the bitterness.
-We suggest pouring off the first flash steeping to “awaken the leaves,” and brew the first five to six steepings for very short amounts of time (2-4 seconds).
+BREWING WINTER TEAS: We recommend brewing all of the winter teas with water between 200 and 210 D Fahrenheit, pouring off the first flash steeping to "awaken the leaves," and brew the first five to six steepings for very short amounts of time (2-4 seconds).
 This practice of short steepings is different than European tea whereby you steep the tea for a long time.

-ANCESTOR - Lincang Mountain Old-Growth Sheng Puerh – Yunnan, China 28 g.
+White Eyes - Lincang Mountain Sheng Puerh Blend - Yunnan, China 2021/22